 - Maintain the standards of Satisfactory Academic Progress

 The minimum number of credit hours required varies for different types of Financial Aid.
-To be eligible for a Federal Stafford Loan, a student must be enrolled in a minimum of six (6) credit hours.
+To be eligible for a Federal Direct Loan, a student must be enrolled in a minimum of six (6) credit hours.
 The minimum number of credit hours to be eligible for a Federal Pell Grant varies from student to student.
 Please contact the Financial Aid Office to ask about your individual situation.

-Your grade level for a Federal Stafford Loan is based on how many hours of college credit that you have completed.
+Your grade level for a Federal Direct Loan is based on how many hours of college credit that you have completed.
 Students are classified as a "Freshman", until they pass 30 credit hours of college credit.
 Students are classified as a "Sophomore", if they have passed 30 or more credit hours.

 You should notify our Financial Aid Office, and we will cancel your Financial Aid for that semester.
 If you were also awarded Financial Aid for the next semester, that Financial Aid will still be available if you decide to take classes.

 ***Failure to attend or ceasing to attend a class does not constitute an official withdrawal!***

 This is applicable regardless of the number of hours dropped, simultaneous hours added or the time period of the drop.
 Failure to make a formal request in writing to drop a class or classes will result in full assessment of charges whether any sessions are attended or not.